-Figure 2 provides corresponding visual evidence on how minimum wages affect the bottom half of the family income distribution.
-The figure reports elasticities for each multiple of the poverty threshold between 0.5 and 3.5 in increments of 0.1-a total of 31 regressions-estimated using the preferred specification.
-The top panel shows that by the second year after the policy change, there are large, statistically significant reductions in the share below cutoffs between 0.5 and 1.2 times the poverty threshold with minimum wage elasticities exceeding -0.2 in magnitude.
+Overall, there is strong evidence that minimum wage increases reduce the share of individuals with low family incomes.
+The medium-run poverty elasticity is -0.399 (SE=0.126), while the long-run estimate is -0.446 (SE=0.137), both being statistically significant at the 1 percent level.
+More generally, there is a reduction in the shares of individuals with incomes below family income cutoffs between 50 and 125 percent of the official poverty threshold: the long-run elasticities range between -0.294 and -0.461, and these are all statistically significant at the 5 percent level (except for the 50 percent cutoff, which is significant at the 10 percent level).
+Figure 2 provides visual evidence on how minimum wages affect the bottom half of the family income distribution.
+The figure reports elasticities for each multiple of the poverty threshold between 0.5 and 3.5 in increments of 0.1-a total of 31 regressions.
+The top panel shows that by the second year after the policy change, there are large, statistically significant reductions in the share below cutoffs between 0.5 and 1.2 times the poverty threshold with minimum wage elasticities exceeding -0.5 in magnitude.
 The elasticities for cutoffs exceeding 1.2 are mostly close to zero, and never statistically significant.
-The bottom panel of the figure shows that that long run (3+ year) minimum wage elasticities are sizable and statistically significant reduction in the shares below cutoffs between 1.4 and 2 times the poverty threshold.
+The bottom panel of the figure shows that that long run (3 + vear) minimum wage elasticities are sizable and statistically significant for cutoffs between roughly 0.6 and 1.4 times the poverty threshold.
+However, there is some additional reduction in the shares below cutoffs between 1.4 and 2 times the poverty threshold.
 The elasticities subsequently decline in magnitude, and are close to zero for cutoffs of 2.75 times the poverty threshold or greater.
 Overall, there is an indication that the medium run (2 year) effects are more concentrated at lower incomes than longer run effects.
 The lagged effects higher up in the family income distribution could be consistent with a lagged spillover effect of minimum wages on the wage distribution.